ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 .. attention::

-   To build the Land DA system in a container, continue instead to :numref:`Chapter %s <Container>`.
+   To build the Land DA system in a container, continue instead to the Container Chapter.
 The Land DA container packages together the Land DA system with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform enviroment in which to build and run the SRW App.
 This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (e.g., Hera, Orion).

+..
+COMMENT: Add :numref:`Chapter %s <Container>` when chapter is ready.

 #.
 Create a directory that will be the Land DA root directory (``$LANDDAROOT``).
 Then clone the UFS Land DA System into it: